 7 actions you can take to help improve Sponsored Brands campaign performance

-While there is no one-size-fits-all solution to campaign management, here are seven actions you can to take to get the most out of your Sponsored Brands campaigns (formerly known as Headline Search Ads) and help you reach your business goals.
+While there is no one-size-fits-all solution to campaign management, here are seven actions you can to take to get the most out of your Sponsored Brands campaigns and help you reach your business goals.

 - Focus on impressions as your primary performance metric.
 Think about Sponsored Brands not just as a means of generating sales, but also as a way to get shoppers to see and click on your products, helping drive brand awareness and customer loyalty.
 Review your advertising reports and sort by impressions to find top-performing keywords.